Double-Effect Forced Circulation Crystallization Evaporator: Working Principle, Applications & How to Reduce Steam Cost by 40%

 • Severe scaling tendencies

-• High boiling point elevation
+• High boiling point elevation (BPE)

-• High solid content
+• High solid or slurry content

 Q3: What Types of Double-Effect Forced Circulation Crystallization Evaporators Are Common?